r-crosswords/aotw/exolve-README.md

 Any line in a clues section that starts with --- initiates the rendering of a new table of clues.

+### Order of rendered clue lists
+The order in which the exolve-across, exolve-down, and exolve-nodir sections appear in the puzzle specs is the order in which they will be displayed.
+Additionally, direction-toggling will also follow the same sequence.
+Thus, if you list nodir clues before across and down clues, and the solver clicks on a cell that does not have a light in the currently active direction (say Across), but does have both a nodir light and an across light going through it, the nodir light will become active (as nodir clues are listed before across clues in the specs).

 ### Non-numeric clue labels
 If you want to use non-numeric clue labels (such as A, B, C, etc.), you can do that by enclosing the non-numeric clue label in square brackets, like this: